WwZzz/easyFL/README.md

 Further details of this module are described in `algorithm/README.md`.

+### Experiment

+The experiment module contains experiment command generation and scheduling operation, which can help FL researchers more conveniently conduct experiments in the field of federated learning.

+### System_simulator

+The system_simulator module is used to realize the simulation of heterogeneous systems, and we set multiple states such as network speed and availability to better simulate the system heterogeneity of federated learning parties.

 ### Utils

-Utils is composed of commonly used operations: model-level operation (we convert model layers and parameters to dictionary type and apply it in the whole FL system), the flow controlling of the framework in and the supporting visualization templates to the result.
-To visualize the results, please run `./utils/result_analysis.py`.
+Utils is composed of commonly used operations: model-level operation (we convert model layers and parameters to dictionary type and apply it in the whole FL system).
 Further details are described in `utils/README.md`.

-## Remark

-* Since we've made great changes on the latest version, to fully reproduce the reported results in our paper [Federated Learning with Fair Averaging](https://fanxlxmu.github.io/publication/ijcai2021/), please use another branch `easyFL v1.0` of this project.

-# Publication Using easyFL
-* A realization of federated learning algorithm on Road Markings Extraction from Mobile LiDAR Point Clouds (FedRME, https://fanxlxmu.github.io/publication/paper/CSCWD22-FedRME.pdf) was accepted by 2022 IEEE 25th International Conference on Computer Supported Cooperative Work in Design (IEEE CSCWD 2022).
-The source code for FedRME will be release as soon as possible.

 ## Citation

 Please cite our paper in your publications if this code helps your research.

 ```
-@article{wang2021federated,
-  title={Federated Learning with Fair Averaging},
-  author={Wang, Zheng and Fan, Xiaoliang and Qi, Jianzhong and Wen, Chenglu and Wang, Cheng and Yu, Rongshan},
-  journal={arXiv preprint arXiv:2104.14937},
-  year={2021}
-}te

 ```

 ## Contacts